Food Services

 What Happens When the Account Has a Negative Balance?

-Negative balance notices are sent home with elementary and middle school children weekly.
-Balances may also be checked at any time at www.MyPaymentsPlus.com or by calling the Food Service Office at 614833-3645.
-You will need your student’s pin number to check balances.
+Negative balance notices are emailed at a minimum of one time per week.
+These are for charges that occurred prior to the 2024-2025 school year.
+Balances may also be checked at any time at https://plsd.familyportal.cloud/ or by calling the Food Service Office at 614-833-3645.
+You will need your student’s pin/ ID number to check balances.

-In addition to paying for student meals through MyPayments Plus, Pickerington Schools also accepts checks and cash for payment of meals.
+Pickerington Schools also accepts checks and cash for payment of ala carte / extra items.
 Make checks payable to Pickerington Food Service Department.
 Please include child’s name and ID# on the check.

-While high school, junior high and middle school students are not permitted to charge, children in grades 1 thru 4 may charge up to $9.75 which is equal to 3 lunches.
-No extra items may be charged and no breakfast may be charged.
+No extra items may be charged.
 Parents are strongly encouraged to pay off negative balances as they appear on their child's account.

 Send Check or Cash